Skip to content

 What do you do with disputed or misattributed quotes?

 We sort every quote into one of three buckets.
 Verified: traced to a primary source, clean attribution.
-Commonly attributed: widely linked to a name without a solid source — we’ll only produce it if we disclose that.
-Disputed: real evidence of misattribution — we don’t sell it under the false name, full stop.
+Commonly attributed: widely linked to a name without a solid source.
+We’ll only produce it if we disclose that.
+Disputed: real evidence of misattribution.
+We don’t sell it under the false name, full stop.

 What does “Words with Provenance” mean?